 Shared_ptr Example in C++

-Let us take an example to illustrate the shared_ptr in C++.
+Let's consider an instance to demonstrate the shared_ptr in C++.

 Example